 - Generally placed on flat areas or shoals, which are naturally occurring ridges underwater.

-- Generally must be installed before filling ponds or when water level is extremely low.
+- Generally must be installed before filling ponds or when the water level is extremely low.

 - Heavy machinery required for placement.